Drarig29/brackets-docs/docs/faq.md

 # FAQ

+This page contains frequently asked questions and answers.

 ## Why do I need a `tournamentId`?

 Although the manager doesn't manipulate the tournaments (no CRUD operation on a "tournament" table), you'll need to give a `tournamentId` to create a stage because you can have multiple stages per tournament.